Cultural impact of Whitney Houston: Film

+Impact

+In a 2014 Mic.com article that celebrated Houston's contribution to contemporary R&B music, Houston was credited by Natalie Morin with paving the way for the multifaceted careers of Beyoncé and Nicki Minaj for being "able to transition so smoothly between music, modeling and acting".
+Morin further wrote, "Houston proved that female musicians (and more specifically, black female musicians) could be triple or even quadruple threats.
+Now that's a given for modern musicians."
+In the same article, Morin credited Houston's "perfection of a 'fierce' and 'strong' image" as her "most consciously imitated quality", comparing it to Beyoncé's "Queen Bey" persona and Minaj's "half-comical, half-feared 'Barbie/Roman'" image and cites it as the reason for singers such as Ariana Grande to "[sing] about how they don't need a man to feel fulfilled.
+Houston was the iconic strong, independent woman that was a rare find in the public eye."

 Essence ranked Houston at number five on their list of 50 Most Influential R&B Stars ever, calling her "the diva to end all divas".
 In October 2022, the same magazine ranked Houston at number one on its list of the 10 greatest R&B solo artists of all time.
-In 2015, she was placed at number nine (second as a female) by Billboard on the list "35 Greatest R&B Artists Of All Time"; ten years later, in its list of the "75 Best R&B Artists Of All Time", Houston moved up to fifth place.
+In 2015, she was placed at number nine (making her the second-highest-ranking woman) by Billboard on the list "35 Greatest R&B Artists Of All Time"; ten years later, in its list of the "75 Best R&B Artists Of All Time", Houston moved up to fifth place.
 According to the Official Charts Company, Houston "managed to straddle both the worlds of commercial pop and R&B, breaking down barriers for Black women in pop music and opening the doors for future superstars like Mariah Carey and Beyoncé."
 In 2025, Forbes named Houston the top black female vocalist.